Slow Wi-Fi: What Causes It and How Can You Fix It

 Why Is My Wi-Fi So Slow?

 To understand what makes your Wi-Fi slow and how to fix bad Wi-Fi, you first need to understand what Wi-Fi actually is.
-Essentially, Wi-Fi is a technology that allows various internet-enabled devices to connect to the internet over the air.
+Essentially, Wi-Fi is a wireless communication technology that allows various internet-enabled devices to connect to the internet over the air.
 A Wi-Fi network is created using a wireless router.
-Not all wireless routers create the same Wi-Fi network, however.
+But not all routers are created equal in terms of performance, range, and capabilities.

 Here are some of the most common reasons for slow Wi-Fi:

-• The router broadcasts on an overutilized channel, which causes issues with signal interference.
+• The router broadcasts on an overutilized channel, leading to interference from neighboring networks.

 • The placement of the router is not ideal, preventing the signal from evenly traveling in all directions.

-• The router is too old, or it hasn’t been updated and restarted in a long time.
+• The router uses outdated technology or hasn’t had its firmware updated in a long time, reducing its performance.

 The Strenght of Your Wi-Fi Signal Is Too Weak

-Like any signal, the Wi-Fi signal has a limited range.
-There are several factors that influence how far from a wireless router a device can be and still have a good signal strength, and the router itself is one of them.
+Like any signal, the Wi-Fi signal has a limited range, and several factors influence how far a device can be from a router while maintaining a strong connection.
+The performance of your router, including its antenna design and placement, plays a critical role in good signal strength.

 Low-end routers tend to have weaker, often internal, antennas that are not nearly as powerful as the antennas found on high-end wireless routers.
-What’s more, high-end routers support MIMO (multiple-input and multiple-output) and MU-MIMO (multi user-multiple-input multiple-output), which are used for sending and receiving more than one data signal simultaneously over the same radio channel by exploiting multipath propagation.
+Modern high-end routers support advanced features like MIMO (multiple-input and multiple-output) and MU-MIMO (multi-user MIMO), enabling them to handle multiple simultaneous connections efficiently and minimize data delays.

 But even the most state-of-the-art router equipped with all the latest and greatest technologies is limited in terms of its range to a certain degree.
-And when solid obstacles and large metal appliances are thrown into the mix, the limitation can be quite severe.
+Routers are affected by physical obstacles like walls, floors, and large metal appliances.
+These barriers can significantly reduce signal strength and range, making it essential to identify and address coverage gaps.

 use NetSpot to make a WiFi signal strength visualization